Updated 16 April 2026

 [Your Name]

-When to use: Genuine emergencies, hostile environments where staying two more weeks would be harmful to your health or wellbeing, or situations where your employer has materially breached your employment agreement (non-payment of wages, unsafe conditions).
+When to use: Genuine emergencies, hostile environments, or situations where your employer has materially breached your employment agreement (non-payment, unsafe conditions).

 5. Manager or Director Resignation Letter

 When you manage a team, your resignation affects more people.
-Your direct reports need transition plans, your projects need new ownership, and leadership needs time to restructure.
-For managers, the standard notice period is often 3 to 4 weeks rather than 2 (about 34% of management roles have extended notice expectations, per a 2024 Gartner survey).
+The standard notice period is often 3 to 4 weeks rather than 2 (about 34% of management roles have extended notice expectations, per a 2024 Gartner survey).
 This template addresses the additional responsibilities managers carry.

 Dear [Senior Leader Name],